Triangulated categories of relative 1-motives: Motivic Picard functor

+By Corollary~\ref{cor:Picard_bc}, the morphism $V_h$ is an isomorphism.
+Since $R_h$ is an isomorphism, we see that the left vertical map in the diagram is an isomorphism.
+By proper base change, the right vertical map is an isomorphism.
+We are reduced to prove that $\Theta_{f'}$ is an isomorphism, which follows from the perfect field case.

-We now do the general case.
-We can assume $S$ is connected, and so integral.
-The statement of the theorem is equivalent to the following: for all $M\in \DA_1(S)$, the map $\Theta_f$ induces an isomorphism
+We now consider the general case.
+We can assume that $S$ is connected, and hence integral.
+The statement of the theorem is equivalent to the following claim: for all $M\in \DA^1(S)$, the map $\Theta_f$ induces an isomorphism

-We first make a series of reformulations of this statement.
+We first make a series of reformulations.
 By Proposition~\ref{prop:hom_cohom_twists} and the definition of $\DA_1(S)$, the category $\DA^1(S)$ is compactly generated by objects of the form $g_\sharp\BQ_C(-1)$ for a smooth curve $g:C\ra S$.
-We can thus reformulate the theorem as follows: for every smooth curve $g:C\ra S$ and all $n\in\BZ$, the map
+We can thus state the theorem as follows: for every smooth curve $g:C\ra S$ and all $n\in\BZ$, the map

-induced by $\Theta_f$ is an isomorphism.
-By adjunction, this is equivalently to the statement that the map
+is an isomorphism.
+By adjunction, this is equivalent to the statement that the map

-induced by $g^*\Theta_f$ is an isomorphism.
+is an isomorphism.
 Let $f':X_C\ra C$ be the pullback of $f$ along $g$.
-The morphism $f'$ is Pic-smooth by Remark~ and $C$ is regular.
-By Prooposition~\ref{prop:base_change_theta} and the fact that $\nu_g$ is an isomorphism because $g$ is smooth (Lemma~\ref{lemma:base_change_Pic}), the morphism $(g^*\Theta_f)_*$ above is an isomorphism if and only the morphism
+The morphism $f'$ is Pic-smooth by Lemma~\ref{lem:bc_Pic_smooth} and $C$ is regular.
+By Proposition~\ref{prop:base_change_theta} and the fact that $v^{\sm}_g$ is an isomorphism because $g$ is smooth (Lemma~\ref{lem:base_change_Pic}), the morphism $(g^*\Theta_f)_*$ above is an isomorphism if and only the morphism

+is an isomorphism.
+By adjunction, the right-hand side is isomorphic to the motivic cohomology group $H^{n,1}_\CM(X_{C})$.
+For concision, let us introduce the ad hoc notation